howardwu/react-openpublish-assets/README.md

 ## Usage

-To use react-openpublish-assets, first require the module:
+To use react-openpublish-assets, require the module:
 ```javascript
   var Assets = require('react-openpublish-assets');
 ```